fmanja/nextjs-hrpdgenerator/DEPLOYMENT.md

 # AWS EC2 Deployment Guide

-Complete guide to deploy the HR Position Description Generator on AWS EC2.
+Complete guide to deploy the HR Position Description Generator (Federal Government Job Description Generator) on AWS EC2.

 ## 📋 Prerequisites

-- AWS Account
+- AWS Account with Bedrock access
 - AWS CLI installed and configured
 - SSH key pair for EC2 access
 - Domain name (optional, for custom domain)
+- Node.js 18+ (will be installed on EC2)
+- Claude model access enabled in your AWS region
+- All dependencies including Zod (for form validation)

 ## 🚀 Step-by-Step Deployment